Fernando Gallego: Retablo of San Ildefonso (Cathedral of Zamora)

 This work is not dated, so scholars have proposed various dates.
 It was traditionally considered to have been painted in 1456, when the founder of the chapel received cardinalship, but as late a date as 1467 has also been proposed.
 This is the oldest of Gallego's retablos.
 It consists of two main parts arranged with three panels each, a five-figured banco (predella), and two side guardapolvo (angled dust covers).
 The six main panels represent, from left to right and top to bottom: Baptism of Jesus, Christ on the Cross at Calvary, Martyrdom of John the Baptist, Apparition of Saint Leocadia, San Ildefonso (Saint Ildephonsus) Receiving the Chasuble from the Virgin, and Veneration of the Relics of San Ildefonso.
 The predella shows, left to right: Saint John the Evangelist, Saint Nicolas de Bari, Saint Peter, The Holy Face, Saint Jerome, and Saint James.
 The guardapolvo represent Eve and Adam on the top and allegories of the Church and Synagogue beneath.
 Between the panels show the coat of arms of the Cardinal.

 The altarpiece was most recently restored by the Central Institute of Restoration in Madrid between 1966 and 1976.
 Later overpainting was removed; and although the panels are in relatively good condition, significant portions of the two middle panels (Christ on the Cross and San Ildefonso Receiving the Chasuble) are damaged.

-The Sky of Salamanca (Cielo de Salamanca) (University of Salamanca)
+The Sky of Salamanca (El Cielo de Salamanca) (University of Salamanca)

 There are no contracts proving that the mural project The Sky of Salamanca is definitively Fernando Gallego's.
 However, there is documentation from the rector Rodrigo Alvarez, requesting Fernando Gallego be hired to paint the library, since he had already worked for the cathedral on the Virgin of the Rose triptych.
 Documents also mention him by name in relation to the painting of the library coffers.
-Sky of Salamanca is located in the University of Salamanca's library ceiling.
-It reflects up-to-date astronomical knowledge, divided like an astrolabe and depicting constellations and planets.
+The Sky of Salamanca is located in the University of Salamanca's library ceiling.
+It is an astrological representation of the planets and zodiacal signs.